-September 15th marked the beginning of National Hispanic Heritage Month in America, a month-long celebration filled with food, music, and culture that puts the spotlight on our Hispanic brothers and sisters.
-Today we’re going to go down a rabbit hole history lesson on Hispanic Heritage Month to illuminate why we celebrate the contributions of the Latinx community and how we can further show our appreciation to those who have helped make America what it is today.
+September 15th marks the beginning of National Hispanic Heritage Month in America, a month-long celebration filled with food, music, and culture that puts the spotlight on Hispanic people.
+This includes people who identify as Latinx, Afro-Latinx, Caribbean, or Chicano/Chicana.
+It’s an emotionally charged topic but today we’re going to go down a rabbit hole history lesson on Hispanic Heritage Month to illuminate why we celebrate the contributions of the Latinx community and how we can further show our appreciation to those who have helped make America what it is today.

-One in four children in America is Hispanic, which only further proves the notion that Hispanic culture is American culture.
+According to the U.S. Census, 18.5% of the population identify as Hispanic or Latino with a record 60.6 million in 2019.
+Hispanic culture is American culture.
 In fact, the Hispanic community is the largest minority group in the U.S. and has been since before the American Revolution.

-From contributing some of the best food on the planet and infectious dance-floor rhythms, to providing military service and strong family values, Hispanic culture may only have a month cut out for honoring its contributions but it’s something we should celebrate every single day.
+From contributing some of the best food on the planet and infectious dance-floor rhythms to providing military service and strong family values, Hispanic culture may only have a month set aside (Sept.
+15 to Oct.
+15) for honoring its contributions, but it is something we should celebrate every single day.

 The commemoration began in 1968 when President Lyndon B. Johnson first enacted Hispanic Heritage Week, which was later expanded to a month-long tribute in 1989.

-National Hispanic Heritage Month is usually celebrated with bright and lively festivals and fiestas, filled with munching on simmering salchichas and elotes while dancing the night away to cumbia sonidera.
-Now we may not be able to attend any big celebrations this year due to the coronavirus pandemic, but there are still many ways we can celebrate the 52-year tradition.
+National Hispanic Heritage Month is usually celebrated with bright and lively festivals and fiestas, filled with munching on simmering salchichas and Mexican street corn (elotes) while dancing the night away to Cumbia Sonidera.
+Now we may not be able to attend some celebrations this year due to the ongoing pandemic, but there are still many ways we can celebrate.

 Hispanic cuisine is diverse and damn delicious.
-From Mexico’s mesmerizing mole sauce to Spanish-influenced paella plates, you’ll quickly find that each country puts forth its own unique flavors and cooking techniques into its dishes.
+There are 33 countries in Latin America and the Caribbean.
+From Mexico’s selection of cuisine such as mole sauce to Argentine BBQ, you’ll quickly find that each country puts forth its own unique flavors and cooking techniques into its dishes.
 A great way you can celebrate is by setting up a night of flavorful Latin American dishes for you and the family, or even a potluck with some close friends.
 You can also make it even more immersive by providing a short history of the dish and its origins.

 One of the best ways to participate in the celebrations is to learn more about Hispanic heritage and culture.
-There are many avenues for you to choose from, too, whether it be reading literature from renowned Latinx authors, digesting Hispanic art and music, or rounding out your knowledge of the Mexican-American and Spanish-American wars.
+There are many avenues for you to choose from, too, whether it be reading literature from renowned Latinx authors, digesting Hispanic art and music, or learning directly from Latinx speakers.

 - The Library of Congress: The public records available at The Library of Congress are amazing resources for crafting a comprehensive diplomatic understanding of National Hispanic Heritage Month.
 Here you can sift through a complete collection of the various proclamations and statements from former presidents honoring the homage.